tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

 The following UI should be displayed.
 When the `Calibrate` button becomes available, click it.
 If it does not become available, it means that either the required `tf` or services are not available.

-In this tutorial, since the `tf` are published by the provided rosbag, run the rag (`ros2 bag play radar_lidar.db3 --clock -r 0.1`) first and launch the tools afterward to trigger the `Calibrate` button.
+In this tutorial, since the `tf` are published by the provided rosbag, start by running the bag with the command `ros2 bag play lidar_lidar.db3 --clock -r 0.1`.
+Afterward, launch the tools and click the `Calibrate` button."

 <p align="center">
     <img src="../images/marker_radar_lidar_calibrator/menu3.jpg" alt="menu3">